Best things to do in New Orleans

 What is it?
 This museum honoring the Greatest Generation houses an impressive and poignant collection of artifacts from WWII.

 Why go?
 Since its founding on the 56th anniversary of D-day in 2000, the museum has expanded both its space and its exhibits.
 The collection includes everything from documents and uniforms to weapons and fully restored period aircraft such as a Douglas C-47 Skytrain.
 A dramatic 4-D theatre experience, complete with simulated gunfire and artillery explosions, is narrated by period-war-movie vet Tom Hanks.
 There's also a busy, rotating calendar of events (most of which are temporary or for one-night-only), including photographers talks, unusual, historical tours and music.

 What is it?
-This Magazine Street institution has been serving up some of the best oysters in NOLA since 1912.
+This Magazine Street foodie institution has been dishing up some of the best oysters in NOLA since 1912.

 Why go?
 Louisiana oysters are some of the biggest, cleanest and cheapest bivalves in the country.
 Casamento's casual white-tiled dining room is the perfect place to suck down some raw ones and indulge in an “oyster loaf,” which is similar to a po-boy, but served on buttery Texas toast instead of traditional French bread.
 You should know that it's closed during the summer (sub-optimal oyster season) and doesn’t take reservations, so you’ll likely have to wait in line.